Chat with us, powered by LiveChat

 Employers should only consider relevant past convictions when examining an applicant's police check.
 That way, they can evade unfounded discrimination while attracting top talents to their organisation.

-As a job applicant, now that you know what employers look out for in a police check, how can you put yourself in the best position to pass your police check?
+As a job applicant, now that you know what employers look out for in a Nationally Coordinated Criminal History Check, how can you put yourself in the best position to pass your Nationally Coordinated Criminal History Check?

 • 1) Have a clean criminal record

 Nothing beats having a clear criminal record.
-As a police check is a culmination of your past actions, you must try to be a law-abiding citizen.
+As a Nationally Coordinated Criminal History Check is a culmination of your past actions, you must try to be a law-abiding citizen.

 • 2) Opt for diversionary programs

 If you have an ongoing charge, it is best to speak to a lawyer to see if you can get into a diversionary program or have a sentence suspension under a Good Behaviour Bond.
-Since your conviction will disappear from your police check after the bond expires, this can help minimise the impact of your sentence.
+Since your conviction will disappear from your Nationally Coordinated Criminal History Check after the bond expires, this can help minimise the impact of your sentence.

 • 3) Seek out-of-court settlement